 In Indian classical music, an octave is called saptak and has seven notes called swara.
 These notes are sa, re, ga, ma, pa, dha, ni (similar to the Western do re mi fa so la ti).
 Each octave has three variations – Lower Octave or Mandra Saptak, Middle Octave or Madhya Saptak and Higher Octave or Taar Saptak.

 The ability to sing in multiple octaves is considered to be one of the most important qualities of a good singer.
+Learn a few techniques to expand your vocal range

-To sing the above mentioned popular Malayalam song “Pramadavanam”, a singer must have a vocal range of 2.2 octaves.
+To sing the above-mentioned popular Malayalam song “Pramadavanam”, a singer must have a vocal range of 2.2 octaves.
 A vocal range of 2 to 2.5 is considered to be very good for a singer.
 Riyaz measures and shows the vocal range of every singing attempt.

 Breath capacity refers to a specific aspect of breath control – lung capacity.